 Upskilling by learning to code through an online course is the most valuable investment you can make in your professional future.
 To get your foot in the door of an interview for a technical role, you will need to know some coding – Python, Java, C, SQL, just start somewhere.
 There are plenty of resources that will help you decide which language is right for you.
-Good quality online programs will include pre-work, intensive practical training, industry certification and a job outcomes program in collaboration with industry partners.
+Good quality online programmes will include pre-work, intensive practical training, industry certification and a job outcomes programme in collaboration with industry partners.

 2. Gain an understanding of data structures and algorithms

 These days, in the data-driven world, major tech companies consider practical data science training crucial to the successful delivery of their core products.
 So, whether through a certification or your own learning, make sure you have a grasp of the fundamentals of data structures and algorithms, as these elements do feature in software engineering.